intel/libvpl/INSTALL.md

 ```

-### Link to oneVPL from Bash with pkg-config
+### Link to Intel® VPL from Bash with pkg-config

-The following command line illustrates how to link a simple program to oneVPL
+The following command line illustrates how to link a simple program to Intel® VPL
 using pkg-config.

 ```